 - A resource center for Nevada’s teachers and artists to reference information on the arts, disability issues and Reno history.

 This story is told through mini biographies of the prominent owners of the Lake Mansion and describes their important roles in Reno’s history.
 Learn about Ria and Jerome Marsh, Jane and Myron Lake, Tina and Carl Otto Herz, Viola and Olin Ward and Agueda and Felix Turrillas and what they contributed to the settlement of Reno, once called “Lake’s Crossing”.

-Visit the Mansion
+Come Visit the Lake Mansion!

-Arts for All Nevada opens the doors of the beautiful and historic Lake Mansion for self-guided tours on weekdays from 10 AM – 4 PM (unless closed for a meeting/event).
-Please call our offices for more information at 775-826-6100, ext3# or email@example.com.
+Arts for All Nevada opens the doors of the beautiful and historic Lake Mansion for Guided Tours on Fridays at noon.

 While you are here – Visit our wonderful neighbors, just steps from the mansion!

-And, all our fellow Riverwalk Merchants.
+- And, all our fellow Riverwalk Merchants.

-Help Maintain the Lake Mansion
+Efforts to Maintain the Lake Mansion